 What a career coach does (and doesn’t) do

-This week, I met with a career coach.
+I recently met with a career coach.
 Even though I had met her before, I was nervous.
-I’m coming to the end of a contract and I’m not sure where to go next.
+I was coming to the end of a contract and I’m not sure where to go next.
 Is it time for a pre mid-life career change?
 Should I look for a cushy job that will give me a good work-life balance?
 What do I really want?
 It was time to meet my career coach!

 What does a career coach do?